ropensci/roweb/_posts/2017-06-12-ropensci_text_tools.md

 - pdf
 ---

-At the rOpenSci [text workshop](http://textworkshop17.ropensci.org/) in April we discussed many ideas for improving text processing in R. Over the past weeks I was able to work on some of these suggestions and we released a few packages for reading and analyzing text.
+At the rOpenSci [text workshop](https://ropensci.org/blog/blog/2017/05/03/textworkshop17) in April we discussed many ideas for improving text processing in R. Over the past weeks I was able to work on some of these suggestions and we released a few packages for reading and analyzing text.

-Below an update on new and improved rOpenSci tools for working with text in R!
+Below is an update on new and improved rOpenSci tools for working with text in R!

 ## Google language detector 2 and 3